 Step 2: Submit an Athlete Inquiry Form

-Step 3: Complete, sign and return the Application for Participation / Application for Participation_Spanish
+Step 3: Complete, sign and return the Athlete Registration Medical Form (formerly known as AFP) / Application for Participation_Spanish

 Step 4: Complete the Athlete Medical & Release forms (below)